// Blog

 Account managers must be fluent in these areas to have productive conversations with existing clients.
 The same skills that allow a seller to excel across the selling process are applicable when growing accounts.

-8. They have internal trust and collaborate frequently
+8. Establish internal trust and collaboration

 It’s the elephant in the room that people don’t want to talk about.
 Yet, it can have a significant negative impact on your account growth initiatives.
 It may look something like this: